 Component Accounting

-First, we would like to emphasize our concern at the trend towards more detailed record keeping embodied in this section of the proposed SOP.
+First, we would like to emphasize our sincere concern at the trend towards more detailed record keeping embodied in this section of the proposed SOP.
 For years the FERC required that our plant database be maintained at a very detailed level.
 It was more detail than was necessary for internal or external financial reporting and it cost more than it was worth.
 Recognizing this, FERC (in ___ year and through what ruling) reevaluated its regulation and encouraged companies to maintain data at a level that was necessary for each company to conduct its business.
 After simplifying and consolidating their databases companies found that their property accounting functions could now be handled by a fraction of the staff that was once required.
 In today’s environment of increased competition and more practical regulation, this was a positive step.
 However, the enormous amount of additional detail that would be required to comply with the component accounting provisions of this SOP would undo much of that progress.

 The proposed SOP professes to strike at the diversity of accounting practices across companies that affect the comparability of financial statements.
 Composite depreciation has long been recognized as an acceptable method for companies like utilities that have huge numbers of similarly used assets.
 In fact, if there is one area where there is consistency, it lies in the use of composite depreciation by utilities.
 It is a mistake to assume that the same depreciation method, be it component accounting or another method, would be appropriate for all companies that are the target (we would suggest deleting “target” and replace it with “scoped into”) of this proposed SOP.
 Obviously there are substantial differences between Coca-Cola Bottling Company, Zales Jewelers, and Tennessee Gas Pipeline.
 Even if all companies were the same, lack of consistency would still be an issue under component accounting if each company used different components and subjectively assigned different lives to each component.